Azure/azure-dev/templates/starter/bicep/README.md

 # Azure Developer CLI (azd) Bicep Starter

-A starter template with [Bicep](https://aka.ms/bicep) as infrastructure provider for [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview) (azd).
+A starter blueprint for getting your application up on Azure using [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview) (azd).
+Add your application code, write Infrastructure as Code assets in [Bicep](https://aka.ms/bicep) to get your application up and running quickly.

 The following assets have been provided: